 To ensure that all the cancer was removed, the surgeon will also remove some healthy-looking tissue around the edge of the tumour.
 A pathologist will examine these edges, or margins, to check if they contain any cancer cells.
 If there are clean, clear, or negative margins, usually no additional surgery is needed.
-If the margins are close or positive, then you may need more surgery.
+If the margins are close or positive, then you may need more surgery or radiation and/or chemotherapy.